 We don't take shortcuts.
 Everything is carefully chosen and quality tested, and it shows.

 Our gear is the definition of a "labor of love."
-We put extra effort and attention to detail, without losing sight of each products best suited experience and intention. .
+We put in extra effort and attention to detail, adding value where it matters most.

 Centralized Rigging

-We're serious about wanting our boards to be a vehicle for adventures.
-We centralized all the rigging points on our boards.
-This not only distributes the weight more effectively, it also prevents potential foot entrapment.
+We're serious about making our boards a vehicle for adventure.
+We centralized and softened all the rigging points on our boards.
+This distributes the weight more effectively (allowing more central loading) and keeps your knuckles from hitting metal D-rings.

 Nylon Rigging Options